PBS KANSAS CAREER OPPORTUNITIES

 - Proven track record of new business development skills

-- Excellent oral and written communication skills as well as Computer skills: Microsoft Outlook, Excel, Word etc
+- Excellent oral and written communication skills as well as computer skills: Microsoft Outlook, Excel, and Word

 - The ability to overcome objections